david-a-wheeler/jiffo/README.md

 (even if that complicates things).
 We thank the Jaiffa developers!

-For more information, see the documentation, in particular the tutorial.
+For more information, see the tutorial in file ./tutorial.md (the tutorial explains more about it and how to use it).
-You can also see the sample game included in this package.
+You can also see the sample game ./catch-that-cat.html included in this package.